 I am currently completing my education and did my internship in India for six months with EduCARE India in 2014-15.
 I went to India to learn and develop myself.
 Not only it was a great professional opportunity but also a personal experience that enriched me as a person.
 I worked in an After School Program, Girls club and Young Women’s Empowerment while serving as the cluster coordinator of Gajner team in Rajasthan and member of the COM team in EduCARE India.

 I arrived in January 2015 for a 6-month internship with EduCARE and was assigned Cluster Coordinator of Bikaner, which is located in Rajasthan.
 As Cluster Coordinator I managed a small team and aided with goal setting, project management, and induction as well as overseeing the centers within the cluster.
 Under the Gajner center, I was the Project Manager for the SWASH, Young Women’s Association and After-School programs.
 My experience with EduCARE was extremely beneficial in helping develop skills towards my future career goals as well as expanding my mind in various topics through educational workshops/courses (such as CIEEL).
-As of November 2015, I will be returning for a 1-year fellowship with the organization.
-I am also a Country Ambassador for Canada therefore all fellow Canadians interested in learning more about the organization, I am more than happy to answer any questions you may have.

 I first got involved with EduCARE India in early 2014 as an intern working on Women’s Empowerment.
 I came back to EduCARE in 2015 as a fellow and currently I am the Cluster Coordinator of Harike and Operations Assistant.